Christiansborg Palace

 2025

-History continues to be written at Christiansborg Palace every day.
-It is here that the King holds audiences and welcomes heads of state from around the world.
+Today, history is still being written at Christiansborg Palace every day.
+This is where the King holds audiences and welcomes heads of state from around the world.
 It is also home to both the Danish Parliament and the Prime Minister’s Office.

 2025